persteenolsen/pso-gatsby-blog-one/src/posts/2022-07-01-tour-de-france.md

 - cycling

 ---
-A nice day for cyckling 25 km just before the 2 of July 2022 where the Tour de France will be passing the roads near to my Hometown Slagelse
+Nice day for cyckling 25 km just before the 2 of July 2022 where the Tour de France will be passing the roads near to my Hometown Slagelse

 ![](/images-posts/tour_de_france_3_dk_2022.jpg)